GitItDren/Python-Project-CMD-/README.md

 1. Download and export in .csv State HPI data, for any State and for any timeperiod, from any source, we used the Federal Reserve Bank of St. Louis' website
 2. Download and export in .csv Federal interest rates from any source, we used kaggle.com
 3. Save the .csv files to a Resources folder in any location on your PC/Mac
+4. It may be necessary to update the file names referenced in dataframes if using data from other states.
+If modifications are necessary complete these before attempting to run the code.
-4. Open the Jupyter Notebook
+5. Open and run the code using Jupyter Notebook
-5.
+6. Review your findings and make adjustments accordingly

 ## Links
 [MD HPI](https://fred.stlouisfed.org/series/MDSTHPI) - All-transaction house price index for Maryland, retrieved from FRED, July 18, 2023